 Goals to be achieved

-The Aachen Institute for Advanced Study in Computational Engineering Science (AICES) of RWTH Aachen University develops data-driven and physics-based simulation methods necessary for a virtual ice exploration testbed.
+The Chair of Methods for Model-based Development in Computational Engineering (MBD) of RWTH Aachen University develops data-driven and physics-based simulation methods necessary for a virtual ice exploration testbed.
 Depending on the task these models range from idealized performance and trajectory models to high-fidelity process models that includes the complex interplay between thermo-fluid-mechanical processes relevant for the melting robot.
 Our overall goal is to apply our tools for model-based strategic mission planning and decision support, which for instance requires to approximate key performance metrics (transit time, overall / average energy requirement) or to assess sensor data acquisition strategies.
 Performance and dynamics of a thermal melting robot are highly sensitive to the ambient cryo-environment.
 We therefore complement our computational models with a task-driven, functional ice data compilation referred to as the ‘Ice Data Hub’.

 Tasks within the project